Navigation

 There are a zillion things to see in Paris.
 See them all.
 I've listed here some of my favorites, some of the classics, and some of the weirdest.
 You decide which is which.
 The thing I've listed first here is there for a reason: most people never check it out, and it really is the coolest thing in the world.SaintDenis

 Notre Dame in better timesNotre Dame.
 Everybody knows a horrendous fire all but destroyed the cathedral on April 15, 2019.
 Some people do not know that the fire damage was so severe the entire ediface nearly collapsed (and Tom was enraged recently when photographing the renovations and a stupid American hipster actually flipped his ponytail as he walked by and said, "It's a building; it can be fixed.")
-The fact is that the flying buttresses, which allowed for the construction of such high and heavy walls with windows in them by counter-balancing their weight, nearly collapsed when the weight of the roof—most of which was destroyed, along with the cathedral's Notre Dame front renovationsspire—was suddenly dramatically reduced.
-The bell towers almost went down, too, which would have devastated the rest of the structure.
+The fact is that the flying buttresses, which allowed for the construction of such high and heavy walls with windows in them by counter-balancing their weight, nearly collapsed when the weight of the roof—most of which was destroyed, along with the cathedral's All 400 workers who helped restore Notre Damespire—was suddenly dramatically reduced.
+The bell towers almost went down, too, which would have devastated the rest of the structure (the largest bell weighs over 28,000 pounds).
 This "building that can be fixed" is 900 years old, and it came within hours or even minutes of crashing completely to the ground.

 By now most people know that over 400 firefighters fought the blazes; and that the roof, which was mostly lead, was nearly completely destroyed, producing a significant environmental danger; and that every bit of the art and the relics the cathedral contained was saved.
-Many people may have heard that crazy, modern designs are going to replace the original gothic cathedral, but all of that is nonsense.
+Many people may have heard that crazy, modern designs were going to replace the original gothic cathedral, but all of that was nonsense, played out when a replica of the spire, complete with goden rooster on top, was erected).
 Most of the real controversy focused on materials—would wood continue to support the cathedral's roof?
 And the answer is yes (as opposed to some cathedrals around Europe which, when damaged by fire, had their internal support structures shifted to steel or other modern materials).
+Some 2000 craftspeople from all over the world came to work on the cathedral, and the photo here shows nearly 400 of them assembled inside the completely renovated cathedral.

 Notre Dame with illustrated history and explanationThe renovation efforts are nothing short of heroic.
-Expert craftspeople lower themselves to their jobs on tethered ropes; people have been brought in from all over to repair and restore stained glass windows, flooring, stone, you name it.
-French president Emmanuel Macron has said the restoration must conclude by the 2024 Olympics (but Tom doesn't know if the work is on track).
+Expert craftspeople lower themselves to their jobs on tethered ropes or bunjie cords; people have been brought in from all over to repair and restore stained glass windows, flooring, stone, you name it.
+While originally the cathedral was set to be reopened for the 2024 Olympics in Paris, that didn't happen.

 You can also see the wooden trusses hand-built for each of the 28 flying buttresses that help remove the downward and linear force these structures apply to counter-balance the weight of the roof (necessary since the roof is gone).

-ConciergerieAttached to the Sainte-Chapelle is the Conciergerie.
-This entire complex (see Sainte-Chapelle above) was part of the complex housing the kings of France until the 14th century; when Charles V moved his lodgings to the Louvre, the Conciergerie became an administrative structure and it also became a prison.
-During the Revolution and the Reign of Terror, the Conciergerie housed those prisoners who were about to face the guillotine.
-There's a really striking room that has the names of the people who were beheaded during the terror (there's something like 2,500 of them), and you can see the cells of famous people, including Queen Marie Antoinette.
+ConciergerieAttached to the Sainte-Chapelle is the Conciergerie, which some of you may recall was featured in the 2024 summer Olympics opening ceremony when a beheaded Marie Antoinette sang from the structure, followed by metal artist Gojira.
+This entire complex (see Sainte-Chapelle above) was built during medieval times to house the kings of France, which lasted until the 14th century; when Charles V moved his lodgings to the Louvre, the Conciergerie became an administrative structure and it also became a prison.
+During the Revolution and the Reign of Terror, the Conciergerie housed those prisoners who were about to face the guillotine, and you can visit those bleak cells.
+There's a really striking room that has the names of the people who were beheaded during the terror (there's something like 2,500 of them), and you can also see the cells of famous people, including Queen Marie Antoinette.
 They sometimes have the blade of the guillotine on display.
 Tom's not saying that he's touched it.

 Tom's Map of Tourist Things To Do